TO TRAIN YOUR BORDERLINE

 to do this with your Borderline; it's your only hope of gaining

-is crucial, which means you'll likely need help
+to assert yourself is crucial, which means you'll likely need help

 to launch your own journey toward emotional healing and growth.

 you have an iPhone, iPad or iPod this app will let you hear